 Fashion is something we consume in numerous ways; it constantly shapes us and is shaped by us.
 The global impact of this multi-billion dollar industry is challenging future fashion thinkers and makers to explore new directions and make changes that allow for a more sustainable future in fashion.

-As a student of fashion design, you will explore and develop fashion design concepts, garments, accessories or systems that respond to the times.
-Fashion design students learn skills in idea generation, fashion communication, pattern making, construction, materials, historical and contemporary fashion analysis and critical thinking, challenging how things are done through fashion design.
-You might design a 3D printed, open-source collection that can be produced anywhere, or a one-off garment that questions ideas of body image.
-Our facilities and staff offer almost unlimited possibilities!
-You may find yourself on the catwalk or following in the footsteps of alumni like Kate Sylvester or Kathryn Wilson; you may develop new systems that make fashion more sustainable and better for our planet; there are also opportunities for internships, and for students to collaborate internationally with other fashion design schools.
-Our graduates have a long history of success in design competitions, including Sean Kelly, winner of Project Runway in 2014, and Gemma Cornish, iD Fashion Awards Most Commercial Collection winner in 2018.
+As a student of fashion design at Massey University in Wellington, you will explore and develop fashion design concepts on a global level, through garments, accessories and systems that respond to the times.
+Fashion design students learn skills in idea generation, fashion communication, pattern making, construction, materials, historical and contemporary fashion analysis and critical thinking, challenging how things are done through fashion practice.
+Accumulated knowledge and skills enable you to think broadly, exploring anything from a 3D printed, opensource collection to be produced anywhere in the world, to a customised garment that questions ideas of body image.

+Our facilities and staff offer almost unlimited possibility!
+You may find your work on the catwalk or following in the footsteps of alumni like Kate Sylvester or Kathryn Wilson; you may develop new sustainable fashion systems taking fashion towards a more responsible future.
+There are also opportunities for internships, and for students to collaborate internationally with other fashion design schools as well as present collections at New Zealand Fashion Week and other Fashion Weeks around the world.
+Our graduates have a long history of success in design competitions such as WOW, iD Emerging Designer Awards, Hokonui Fashion Design Awards, Miromoda Fashion Design Awards, including Sean Kelly, winner of Project Runway (USA) in 2014 and Bradley Smit winning a Silver Award at the Best Awards 2019.

-KIMBERLEY FRANKLIN, BDES (HONS) FASHION DESIGN, 2018
+GENEVIEVE JENSON, BDES (HONS) FASHION DESIGN, 2019